 There are many variations of peels, but we'll narrow it down to 3 basic types; AHA, BHA and enzymes.

 AHA, or alpha hydroxy acid peels, are a large group encompassing subcategories like glycolic, lactic, mandelic, azaleic, Vitamin A, etc. These peels can made from fruits, sugar, almonds or milk.
 Usable acids are then extracted from these raw materials or synthetically reproduced.
 Sometimes these acids are used separately, other times in precise combinations, depending on what your skin needs.

-AHA peels desquamate - meaning they weaken the bonds between skin cells so they fall off and infiltrate the dead skin cells, making them swell until they burst.
+AHA peels desquamate - meaning they weaken the bonds between skin cells so they fall off; they can infiltrate the dead skin cells, making them swell until they burst.

 The AHA peels are helpful for sun damage, textural problems, hyper-pigmentation, acne scars, certain types of acne, fine lines and dryness.

-These peels cannot be used in combination with drugs like prescription Vitamin A, antibiotics, allergy medicines, cancer medications; or close to hair removal procedures.
+These peels cannot be used in combination with drugs like steroids, antibiotics, allergy medicines, cancer medications; or close to laser procedures.